ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>A chance of snow before noon.
 Mostly cloudy, with a high near 20.
 North wind around 12 mph, with gusts as high as 22 mph.
+         Chance of precipitation is 40%.
 New snow accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">